bendwyer/btsync/README.md

 After running the above command, you'll be prompted for a password.
 Type/paste your preferred password in, and press `Enter`.
 If your password is above 8 characters, you'll get a warning about it only accepting the first 8 characters.
 Copy the output and paste it into the `password_hash` line.

 ### Advanced preferences
-These exist at the very bottom of the `btsync.conf` file.
+These exist at the very bottom of `btsync.conf`.

 If you don't get the syntax right for the options in this section, `btsync` won't start properly.

+These options have to be explicitly set in `btsync.conf` - changing them through the WebUI requires a restart, and after the restart those settings are lost.

-Add your options below `//, "folder_rescan_interval" : "86400"` and above `}`.
+Add your options below<br>
+`//, "folder_rescan_interval" : "86400"`<br>
+and above<br>
+`}`

 It should look something like this:
 ```
 //, "folder_rescan_interval" : "86400"
   , "folder_defaults.use_relay" : false